Silence of the Hams Pt.1 Or Where Your Food Comes From

 Little did I know that my innocent escapade would lead to an unexpected and somewhat shocking encounter.
 As I peered through the door, I witnessed a solemn moment – the men had assembled for a task that was a routine part of homestead life but this part (where your food comes from) entirely unfamiliar to my young eyes.

 The air was cool, and a hushed tension hung in the atmosphere.
 The men, with a sense of purpose, were huddled in groups, talking and laughing as they prepared for this significant annual event.
 It soon became apparent that this was no ordinary morning; it was the day a pig was to be butchered.
 There was a large metal tub with fire underneath and water boiling in it.
 And there were two posts stuck in the ground where the pig would be splayed and gutted, later.
-Suddenly, the group of men got quiet and this huge hog was led to the garden.
+Suddenly, the group of men got quiet, and this huge hog was led to the garden.
 One of the men, a distant cousin, knelt on one knee a short distance from his target and pointed the rifle towards the pig.
-A shot rang out.
+A shot rang out!
 The pig squealed, stiffened, and fell on its side.
 I must have screamed, and then I felt myself being snatched backwards as the large wooden kitchen door slammed shut!
-"Curiosity killed the cat," she said.
+"Curiosity killed the cat," she said sternly.
 "Now go read a book."
 Too late.
 What was seen could not be unseen.
 I must have cried that entire day.
 Afterall, I had fed the pigs…excuse me, it was called slopping the hogs, almost daily.
 I would even pick pigweed and hand feed it to them, careful not to get my fingers bit off like the neighbor across the road, Old Lady Stanwich, who was missing some digits on one hand.
 Said it happened when she was a little girl.
 I got smacked for asking about that one.

 In that moment, the realization hit me like a ton of bricks.
 My innocent world was disrupted by the stark reality of homestead life.
 Grandma's warnings suddenly made sense, but it was too late.
 The scene before me unfolded with a raw authenticity that both shocked and fascinated my young self.